As a company grows, managers become less and less equipped to keep projects in line on their own.

-There’s also a 25% decrease in failed projects, which means a lot less wasted time.
-Combined with the general efficiency increase, the impact on overall productivity is two-fold.
+There’s also a 25% decrease in failed projects, which means a lot less wasted time and a general efficiency increase—for a two-fold increase in overall productivity.

-Any time invested in a project that fails is, by definition, wasted time.
-By avoiding doomed projects in the planning stage and readjusting the course to avoid unnecessary failures, you minimize wasted effort.
+By avoiding doomed projects in the planning stage and adjusting the course to avoid unnecessary failures, you can minimize wasted effort.

 4. Better alignment with goals